-Through sturdy patented double hinges on its base, it “floats” your iPad up to 3.15”, helping you get rid of that pesky neck pain.
+Through solid patented double hinges on its base, it "floats" your iPad up to 3.15" high.
+Get rid of that pesky neck pain once and for all.

 [Snap Float Stand] Dimensions: 6.4*4.5 in/161.5*115.5 mm

 Material: Silicone, Fiberglass, PC, Aluminum Alloy, Magnets, Metal Sheets

 [Snap Tablet Sticker] Dimensions: 4.3*4.3*0.03 in / 110*110*0.65 mm

 Shipping Email Notice: We will send you an email with the tracking number once your order has been shipped.